-The new functionality includes triggered services (e.g. periodic and change of area), and network environments (e.g. WLAN).
-In addition the release addresses emergency services.
+The new functionality includes triggered services (e.g., periodic and change of area), and network environments (e.g., I-WLAN).
+In addition, SUPL 2.0 addresses emergency services.

 While SUPL 1.0 is restricted to facilitate the location process of a specific SET, SUPL 2.0 introduces new functionality for a SET, provided by the SUPL Location Platform (SLP):